- Academic Affairs

 1In some cases, a departmental committee or a committee composed of faculty teaching a course may select texts.

-4UMB’s Bookstore, as a matter of practice, unbundles all book sets in order to make purchase of the individual unit parts available to UMB students.
+4UMB’s bookstore, as a matter of practice, unbundles all book sets to make purchase of the individual unit parts available to UMB students.

 Textbook Affordability Act ▾